• Skip to primary navigation

 • Pop the radishes in (if using them).

-4 tbsp pickled radishes*
+4 tablespoon pickled radishes*

 • Drain and rinse the noodles with cold water.